The Creative Field: a forum for emergence, play, & healing

 Our likely schedule: Sept 13th, Sept 20th, Sept 27th, October 4th, October 11th, and October 18th.

-The group might opt to organize some kind of gathering at the end: a showcase or performance to present what we are creating in our broader community.
-I will trust the wisdom of our convening for answers on on when and how that comes about.
+The group might organize some kind of gathering at the end: a showcase or performance to present what we are creating for our broader community.
+I will trust our collective wisdom for answers on whether and how we do that.

-This is work that has served me in organizing, artistic co-creation, organizational fluidity, and in my own relationship with uncertainty.
+Facilitating emergence has served me in all kinds of organizing, in artistic co-creation, in leadership coaching and team facilitation, and in my own relationship with uncertainty and change.
 It is influenced by experiences in immersive theater, coaching, spirituality, post-activism, tantra, shadow work, kink, and recovery from alcoholism.

 I truly believe in the artistic power of everyone.
 When we’re choosing what to eat or what music to listen to, when we’re having a conversation with a new friend, when we’re navigating confusing interactions with our family of origin, when we are dreaming about what might be different in our world, we are exercising our creative and artistic potential!